Smart Grid Nova Scotia

 About the Pilot

-As we continue to lead Canada in reducing carbon emissions, we need innovative solutions to add more renewables and new energy solutions to our grid.
+As we continue to lead North America in reducing carbon emissions, we need innovative solutions to add more renewables and new energy solutions to our grid.
 In Nova Scotia, we plan to build and connect:

 - a 2 MW community solar garden